oci-hpc/oci-gromacs/README.md

 1. Ensure that <b>tasks.yaml</b> is on your machine.
 You can download it [here](https://github.com/oci-hpc/oci-gromacs/archive/refs/heads/main.zip), and move it to the appropriate machine if necessary with:
 <pre>
-scp -i PATH_TO_YOUR_PRIVATE_SSH_KEY tasks.yaml opc@IP_ADDRESS:DESTINATION_DIRECTORY
+scp -i <path to your private ssh key> tasks.yaml opc@<destination machine ip address>:<destination directory>
 </pre>
-2. Navigate to the folder containing tasks.yaml and execute the tasks:
+2. Navigate to the directory on your destination machine containing <b>tasks.yaml</b> and execute the tasks:
 <pre>
 ansible-playbook -i hosts tasks.yaml
 </pre>